What is Superfast Broadband?

 If you are currently with another broadband provider and you are looking to switch - it’s really easy to do so - find out how to switch broadband providers from our in-house experts.

-At The Phone Co-op we guarantee you pay a fair price for your broadband package.
+At Your Co-op we guarantee you pay a fair price for your broadband package.
 That’s why when your contract ends you'll continue paying the same rate, with no sudden price spikes - that’s our Fair Price Promise.

 Superfast broadband refers to a fast connection that uses mostly fibre optic cables between your home and telephone exchange - that’s why it’s widely known as fibre optic broadband.
 It is also referred to as FTTC - which stands for ‘Fibre To The Cabinet.